Housing Quality Approaches

 - Improving the indoor air quality, such as upgrading heating appliances and installing proper ventilation.
 Rural communities with multi-unit housing may also consider implementing smoke-free policies.

-Examples of Rural Housing Quality Programs Addressing SDOH:
+Examples of Rural Housing Quality Programs Addressing SDOH

 - The Rural Alaska Community Action Program, Inc. (RurAL CAP) addresses many housing quality and home improvement concerns that affect health and well-being.
 Programs include weatherization services that prepare rural homes for the winter months, improvement of indoor ventilation systems, and installation of smoke and carbon monoxide detectors.
-Senior Access and Home Modification programs provide a wide range of home accessibility measures from wheelchair ramps to grab bars and roll-in showers, making it easier for people experiencing disabilities to enjoy a greater degree of safety and independence.
+Senior Access and Home Modification programs provide home accessibility measures from wheelchair ramps to grab bars and roll-in showers, making it easier for people experiencing disabilities to enjoy a greater degree of safety and independence.

 - The North Country Rural Preservation Apartments project made renovations to 254 low- to moderate-income rental units in rural New York State.
 When the project was launched, homes in the region were, on average, 15 years older than the median national housing age.
-Rehabilitation efforts included installing new roofs, appliances, and retrofits to accommodate people with disabilities.
+Rehabilitation efforts included installing new roofs, new appliances, and retrofits to accommodate people with disabilities.

 - Officials in rural Curry County, Oregon, launched the Housing Stock Upgrade Initiative to understand and address the effects of substandard manufactured housing.
 County officials and community partners used a Health Impact Assessment (HIA) to measure the potential benefits of upgrading manufactured housing, including decreased rates of asthma exacerbations.
-A cross-sector coalition is implementing the recommendations of the HIA and helping community members secure loans for improvements to substandard housing.
+A cross-sector coalition is implementing the recommendations of the HIA and helping community members secure loans to improve substandard housing.

 Implementation Considerations